Life Insurance for Seniors

 At any age life insurance is an important purchase, and this is no less true for seniors.
 When thinking about getting life insurance for seniors there are many things to consider, including what type of insurance (term or permanent), what amount of insurance, what company to consider (and why this one vs. another), who can help me through this maze, how do I know I am getting a good value?

-Is Term Life Insurance Best for You?
+Is Term Life Insurance for Seniors the Best Choice?

 One of the first things you have to decide is if term insurance is right for you or a permanent policy would better fit your needs.
 This is where you need to think about what you want to accomplish with this insurance coverage.
 Basically, do you need coverage for a limited time period or would coverage for your lifetime do a better job?